 Finally, at its core, IB really is a program that teaches you to have a global mindset.
 The best quote I’ve come across about the IB program was one I heard my junior year at an IB assembly: “You can either work hard now or work hard later.”
 The quote was specifically about high school and college, referring to how our hard work in high school would make college drastically easier (which it did).

 But I think this really goes to the core of the human experience.
 The harder you work when you’re young, the easier the rest of your entire life is going to be.
-Those four years of trauma were a small price to pay for the years of success you’ll have in the future.
+Those four years of trauma are a small price to pay for the years of success you’ll have in the future.

 I wish the best of luck to you, young IB scholar!